MediaArea/RAWcooked/Doc/User_Manual.md

 rawcooked --show-license
 ```

 You may purchase a sublicence from Media Area which can be loaned to third party suppliers in the creation of assets for the purchaser's use.
-To find out more please contact Media Area by email on [info@mediaarea.net](mailto:info@mediaarea.net)
+To find out about more about licences or any other feature development please contact Media Area - [info@mediaarea.net](mailto:info@mediaarea.net).